Partner Facility in Tanzania Offers Lessons for Zambia, Kenya

 Team members toured the Mabinti Centre and learned about how CCBRT built a structured skills training program.

-(Left) Bwalya Chomba (left), program director for Zambia, and Habiba C. Mohamed (right), regional director, visit Lydia (middle), a fistula survivor and graduate of the Mabinti Centre at Comprehensive Community Based Rehabilitation in Tanzania.
-(Right) Habiba views the handbags and other goods designed and sewed by Lydia.
+Bwalya Chomba (left), program director for Zambia, and Habiba C. Mohamed (right), regional director, visit Lydia (middle), a fistula survivor and graduate of the Mabinti Centre at Comprehensive Community Based Rehabilitation in Tanzania.
+Habiba (right) views the handbags and other goods designed and sewed by Lydia.

 “It was an entertaining, informative, and memorable trip!” said Bwalya Chomba, program director for Zambia.
 “We all had a memorable experience, which has positively reinforced our approach towards our work.”

-The model of holistic care employed by CCBRT offered inspiration to the whole team.
-From strengthening mobile referral systems to better incorporating male advocates in fistula programming, Team Zambia looks forward to adopting new strategies to improve its outreach and rehabilitation efforts.
-The ultimate goal is always to reach more women with fistula.
+The model of holistic care employed by CCBRT offered inspiration to the entire Zambia team, Chomba said.
+Team members look forward to adopting new strategies to improve outreach and rehabilitation efforts—from strengthening mobile referral systems to better incorporating male advocates in fistula programming.
+As always, the ultimate goal for our colleagues in Kenya, Zambia, and Tanzania is to reach more women with fistula.

 Published on September 15, 2022